reactive-streams/reactive-streams-jvm/README.md

 ## Legal

-This project is a collaboration between engineers from Netflix, Pivotal, RedHat, Twitter, Typesafe and many others.
+This project is a collaboration between engineers from Kaazing, Netflix, Pivotal, RedHat, Twitter, Typesafe and many others.
 The code is offered to the Public Domain in order to allow free use by interested parties who want to create compatible implementations.
 For details see `COPYING`.